 In leg vein removal, what treatment is the most effective?

-What is the best treatment for DVT and varicose veins in legs?
+What is one of the best treatment for DVT and varicose veins in legs?

 What should I do if I have slight varicose vein?